-6.14 The way forward
+6.23 The way forward

-- 6.15 The PPG (Paragraph: 012 Ref ID: 6-012-20190315) cites that The Planning and Energy Act 2008 which allows local planning authorities to set energy efficiency standards in their development plan policies that exceed the energy efficiency requirements of the building regulations.
-Alongside this Local Planning Authorities will need to demonstrate to a Local Plan Inspector how they meet the obligation in paragraph 158 of the NPPF to 'contribute to the mitigation and adaptation to, climate change' and to meet the requirements of the Planning Act 2008. - 6.16 The City Council does not consider that it would be appropriate to include two metrics in Policy CN3 (TER and EUI) and it would be impractical to do this for the reasons that are mentioned in paragraph 6.10.
+- 6.24 The PPG (Paragraph: 012 Ref ID: 6-012-20190315) cites that The Planning and Energy Act 2008 which allows local planning authorities to set energy efficiency standards in their development plan policies that exceed the energy efficiency requirements of the building regulations.
+Alongside this Local Planning Authorities will need to demonstrate to a Local Plan Inspector how they meet the obligation in paragraph 158 of the NPPF to 'contribute to the mitigation and adaptation to, climate change' and to meet the requirements of the Planning and Energy Act 2008. - 6.25 The City Council does not consider that it would be appropriate to include two metrics in Policy CN3 (TER and EUI) and it would be impractical to do this for the reasons that are mentioned in paragraph 6.10.
 As the LETI energy efficiency standards provide you with a true picture of the total energy consumption of a property and it prioritises energy efficiency measures, this is still the preferred way forward in the Regulation 19 Local Plan.
 There is also a real inconsistency with how exactly energy use should be monitored which has been highlighted in the recent consultation that has proposed replacing SAP with a Home Energy Model.
-The above approach would also align with the independent open legal opinion from Essex County Council dated February 2024 (Appendix 3) and the council's own legal advice. - 6.17 It is important to note that since the challenge to the 2023 WMS was dismissed at appeal, there has been a change in administration and it is too early to say what the new Government will have to say in relation in energy standards in Local Plans.
-In view of this, Regulation 19 Local Plan continues to include Policy CN3 (the LETI energy efficiency standards) as this is supported by an evidence base and covers both regulated and unregulated energy.
+The above approach would also align with the independent open legal opinion from Essex County Council dated February 2024 and the council's own legal advice. - 6.26 It is important to note that since the challenge to the 2023 WMS was dismissed at appeal, there has been a change in administration and it is too early to say what the new Government will have to say in relation in energy standards in Local Plans.
+In view of this, Proposed Submission Local Plan (Regulation 19) continues to include Policy CN3 (the LETI energy efficiency standards) as this is supported by an evidence base and covers both regulated and unregulated energy. - 6.27 As confirmed by Estelle Dehon KC, (dated September 2024) it is open to examining Inspectors, in the exercise of their planning judgment, to determine that policies based on Policy Option 2 are consistent with national policy on climate change mitigation and the net zero obligation, and, to the extent that there would be deviation from the 2023 WMS, that can be justified on the evidence and does not prevent overall "consistency" of the proposed local plan with national policy.